1mRen/1mRen/README.md

 Yow!
 I am <b>Marc Lawrence C. Magadan</b>.
 A working scholar in University of Cebu taking <b>BS Information Technology.</b>

 I have huge interest in cybersecurity and coding.
-Currently studying Intro to Cybersecurity, OOP, and Data struct.

 I also do <b>Freelance</b>😉.